kuzzleio/sdk-javascript/doc/7/core-classes/observer/get/index.md

 Gets a realtime document

 ::: info
-This method use the [Document.get](/sdk/js/7/controllers/document/get) method under the hood to retrieve document.
+This method uses the [Document.get](/sdk/js/7/controllers/document/get) method under the hood to retrieve document.
 :::

 ## Arguments